tanujadhope/EDA-/README.md

 you need to install all this using pip command as shown in the code.

 Further The missing value treatment on the dataset is given in FDA_Travel_missingval

+For Algerian dataset EDA : The 2 region data is analysed and  plotted